 TechRadar Pro: What is Cloud storage?

 Rob Custons: The word "Cloud" has confused some people because it doesn't really describe what the service does.
-The term "Cloud storage" generally refers to a product which enables people and/or businesses to store data remotely in secure servers.
+The term "Cloud storage" generally refers to a product which enables people and/or businesses to store data remotely in secure servers - such as these 10 brilliant cloud storage services.

 This basically means that users can store their files in a secure place on the internet and then download or view the files through an internet connected device.